thanasisn/SDR_enhancement_LAP/article/article_doc.md

 $+ 111 \pm 27\,\text{cases}/\text{year}$, and a trend in the
 corresponding irradiation of $+ 325.2 \pm 88\,\text{kJ}/\text{year}$.
 The peak of the CE events was observed during May and June.
-CE events with duration longer than 5min are very rare, with exceptions lasting over an hour and up to 140 minutes.
+CE events with duration longer than 10min are very rare ($< 8\,\%$), with exceptions lasting over an hour and up to 140 minutes.
 Finally, we have detected enhancements above the total solar irradiance at the top of the atmosphere for the same solar zenith angle of up to
 $400\,\text{W}/\text{m}^{2}$, with the $75\,\%$ of the cases below
 $200\,\text{W}/\text{m}^{2}$.
 Most of these extreme events occur in